-In response to the legislation, several companies (Uber, Lyft, and DoorDash) have proposed a ballot measure for Californians to consider which states “an app-based driver is an independent contractor” if certain conditions are met.
-The ballot initiative also seeks to appease some who have criticized the lack of workplace rights protection and benefits for gig workers by expressly indicating certain protections and benefits will apply to even gig workers who are not deemed “employees” subject to state laws governing the workplace.
+In response to the legislation, several companies (Uber, Lyft, and DoorDash) have proposed a ballot measure for Californians to consider, which states “an app-based driver is an independent contractor” if certain conditions are met.
+The ballot initiative also seeks to appease some who have criticized the lack of workplace rights protection and benefits for gig workers.
+It expressly indicates certain protections and benefits will apply to even gig workers who are not deemed “employees” subject to state laws governing the workplace.

 The proposal calls for mileage reimbursement rates to cover gig workers’ gas and vehicle maintenance costs, to be adjusted as necessary for inflation.
 Drivers who work more than 25 hours per week would receive a stipend covering 82% of the least expensive health plan under California’s health insurance exchange (marketplace).
 Drivers would be required to undergo criminal background checks to check for those with certain prior felonies, most notably driving under the influence of alcohol or drugs.

-Although it appears that workers may be able to purchase policies to provide coverage for work injuries and their potential consequences, it is clear no comprehensive safety net of the sort provided by workers’ compensation laws will be available.
+Although it appears that workers may be able to purchase policies to provide coverage for work injuries and their potential consequences, it is clear no comprehensive safety net of the sort offered by workers’ compensation laws will be available.

-While the flexibility afforded by the gig economy on paper is great, is it nonetheless giving these companies exemption from the protections and benefits that other companies reliant on drivers (such as FedEx, Ups, etc.) must provide in their industries?
+While the flexibility afforded by the gig economy on paper is great, is it giving these companies exemption from the protections and benefits that other companies reliant on drivers (such as FedEx, UPS, etc.) must provide in their industries?
 Will other industries follow suit, making more workers responsible for the consequences of work injuries?
-Truckers are often independent contractors who must buy their own workers’ compensation and/or health insurance coverage.
+Truckers are often independent contractors who must buy their own workers’ compensation and health insurance coverage.
 However, would a DoorDash driver be able to afford to pay for such coverage?

 As far as social policy, the question is obvious.
-What role should the state have in protecting workers from the consequences of workplace injuries, and the proper extent of employer responsibility.
-The 1920s saw a movement to have greater state involvement in workplace safety, which replaced a prior laissez fair attitude encouraged by the Supreme Court.
+What role should the state have in protecting workers from the consequences of workplace injuries and the proper extent of employer responsibility?
+The 1920s saw a movement to have greater state involvement in workplace safety, which replaced a prior laissez-faire attitude encouraged by the Supreme Court.